 Lovely Lady May

-Again, in the third verse Tyler sings of hard times, this time using not a religious image but an image of the wind.
-He sings of a cold wind that “can leave you shiverin'”.
-This brings to mind a brutal winter, which in “Lady May” represents a safe haven amidst the dark loneliness.
+Again, in the third verse Tyler sings of hard times, this time using not a religious image but an image of the wind:

-Lord the wind can leave you shiverin’The third verse to “Lady May”
+Lord the wind can leave you shiverin’Third verse to “Lady May” by Tyler Childers.

 As it waltzes o’er the leaves